 - Any faculty member—tenured, tenure-track, or non-tenure track—who is actively engaged in the CxC program, and who has not previously received this award, is eligible.

 - LSU OAA allows faculty to apply for only one of the following awards per year: Communication across the Curriculum Outstanding Faculty Award, Alumni Professorships, LSU Distinguished Faculty Award, LSU Alumni Association Faculty Excellence Award, LSU Foundation Distinguished Faculty Teaching Award, LSU Alumni Association Rising Faculty Research Award, Brij Mohan Distinguished Professor Award, H.M.
 “Hub” Cotton Award for Faculty Excellence, George Deer Distinguished Teaching Award, and Outstanding Service-learning Faculty Award.

 - Individual faculty members, department chairs, or deans may initiate nominations.

 - All nominations should be accompanied by a brief biographical sketch highlighting the nominee’s accomplishments (to be used as a citation read for award recipients at the Distinguished Faculty Awards Ceremony).

 - All nominations must be channeled through the nominee’s department head to the dean's office.
-Deans will review all nominations for their faculty members and forward the nominations no later than Friday, February 1, 2019 to the Office of Academic Affairs.
+Deans will review all nominations for their faculty members and forward the nominations to the Office of Academic Affairs.
 (Please note that each college may have its own internal deadline for receiving nominations prior to this date.)

 - The standard Faculty Award Nomination Cover Sheet must be used, and all materials must be submitted electronically.

-- Prior to the submission deadline, the individual designated to submit nominations on behalf of the dean should contact Ryan Landry (email@example.com or 8-5561) to be granted access to upload nominations.
+- Prior to the submission deadline on Friday, February 11, 2022, the individual designated to submit nominations on behalf of the dean should contact Erica Hawthorne (email@example.com) to be granted access to upload nominations.